 {326}

-If the word pointed them out *then,* there was no need of Timothy or Titus.
+If the word pointed them out *then*, there was no need of Timothy or Titus.
 And if it be the word that designates them, in this case all those who have these qualifications are designated by the word.
-Every man who is blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach, not given to wine, no striker, not greedy of filthy lucre; but patient, not a brawler, not covetous, one that &#8220;ruleth well his own house, having his children in subjection with all gravity&#8221;; all persons who have these qualities *are* designated; and, the word having designated them, there is no election, there is no nomination, that is to say, designation.
+Every man who is blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach, not given to wine, no striker, not greedy of filthy lucre; but patient, not a brawler, not covetous, one that "ruleth well his own house, having his children in subjection with all gravity"; all persons who have these qualities are designated; and, the word having designated them, there is no election, there is no nomination, that is to say, designation.
 The system of choosing of elders falls by this very fact.
 All those who are such are nominated with the same authority as if an apostle had set them apart.
 Now, if this be the case, the thing is done, and the brethren whom you call Plymouthists, who accept them without choosing them, are nearer the truth.

-If the apostle had appointed elders, would it have been the Church&#8217;s place to choose them afterwards, to nominate them, or do whatever it might be, except to obey?
+If the apostle had appointed elders, would it have been the Church's place to choose them afterwards, to nominate them, or do whatever it might be, except to obey?
 Clearly not.
 If the word designates them, establishes them with the same authority that the apostles did, you have nothing to do, except that the apostles did something that the word does not do, and which you pretend to do with apostolic sagacity and authority.
 Paul, Barnabas, and Titus did something besides pointing out the desirable qualifications.
 They never designated the elders to the churches in an abstract manner by qualifications.
 Such a designation has never been addressed to a church.